-Your GUT is your second brain, and it matters more than you may realize.
+Your gut’s health matters more than you may realize.

 Your gut is highly intelligent and an ultra-sensitive system.
 It breaks down food and absorbs the nutrients so that they convert to energy.
 Your gut tells you when it is happy and unhappy.
 Listen to your GUT because it will warn you to smarten up your act and start eating better.